 Corn goes great with all sorts of meals.
 The kids love it and it is an easy way to add a vegetable to the table.

 Green beans have been a long-time canned staple.
-Homesteaders may prefer growing and canning your own, but getting them from your local grocery store is quick and easy.
+Homesteaders may prefer growing and canning their own, but getting them from your local grocery store is quick and easy.

 Rice and beans are typically stored dry and do not need to be canned, but baked beans are just too good to pass up.
 They can add much-needed variety to your food stash and are usually a family favorite.

-Chili is just one of those feel-good foods that happens to be great for emergencies.
+Chili is just one of those feel-good foods that happen to be great for emergencies.
 It is no surprise that it is one of our favorite MRE entrees.
-Luckily, it comes in a can and is dirt-cheap.
+Luckily, it comes in a can and is dirt cheap.

 Similar to the canned roast beef above, but even a little more versatile.
 You can splash other ingredients into the stew for different meals using the same building blocks.